 Eculizumab Prophylaxis for Systematic Rechallenging Gemcitabine in Gemcitabine-Induced Thrombotic Microangiopathy: A Case Report

 Gemcitabine-induced thrombotic microangiopathy (GITMA) is a rare yet devastating complication in patients receiving gemcitabine, especially at cumulative doses above 20,000 mg/m2.
 We report the case of a 72-year-old woman with metastatic pancreatic adenocarcinoma who developed severe thrombotic microangiopathy (TMA) during gemcitabine and nab-paclitaxel therapy.
 Her initial presentation included thrombocytopenia, microangiopathic hemolytic anemia, and acute kidney injury.
-A kidney biopsy confirmed TMA and given the high likelihood this was related to gemcitabine, therapy was discontinued, and the patient was transitioned to FOLFIRINOX.
+A kidney biopsy confirmed TMA and, given the high likelihood this was related to gemcitabine, therapy was discontinued and the patient was transitioned to folinic acid, 5-fluorouracil, irinotecan, and oxaliplatin (FOLFIRINOX).